Collection Management Policy

 General processes for selecting materials:

-Other methods and procedures are employed for the selection or procurement of materials by the CML including the use of online tools.
+Other methods and procedures are employed for the selection or procurement of materials by the TSL including the use of online tools.
 One tool developed exclusively for our use is the “Suggest a Purchase” button previously mentioned.
 Additionally, our vendors include, but are not limited to:

 Some vendors provide subject-specific collections of electronic books as well as tools for online purchasing facilitated by approval plans and periodic notifications.
-New title purchase notifications to the CML have been filtered through a profile allowing for a more streamlined and partly vetted process.
+New title purchase notifications to the TSL have been filtered through a profile allowing for a more streamlined and partly vetted process.
 YBP’s GOBI and Ingraham-Coutts’ OASIS are tools currently in use.

 At this time, self-published books are generally not added to the collection.